Strategic Design + Product Vision

 Held in-depth discussions with the Sales team, Product team, and senior leadership to identify pain points, capture feedback on current workflows, and gather insights on frequently requested features.

-Mapping the Problem Space
+Mapping the Problem

 To ground our vision in real user needs, we began by consulting our user focus group to surface common pain points, uncover gaps in current workflows, and collect feedback on frequently requested features.
 Using those insights, we mapped existing user journeys to identify friction points and opportunities to better surface value throughout the experience.
 This synthesis directly informed the creation of a new, holistic navigation system—designed to unify the product ecosystem and simplify access for a more intuitive, scalable experience.